wp-plugins/wp-smushit/readme.txt

 As of version 1.4.0 there is a new, experimental `Bulk Smush.it` feature.
 You can find the link under the `Media Library` tab.

+= NextGEN Gallery =
+NextGEN user?
+Also download the <a href="http://wordpress.org/extend/plugins/wp-smushit-nextgen-gallery-integration/">WP Smush.it NextGEN Integration</a> plugin.

 = Privacy =
 Be sure you&rsquo;re comfortable with Smush.it&rsquo;s privacy policy (found on their <a href="http://info.yahoo.com/legal/us/yahoo/smush_it/smush_it-4378.html">FAQ</a>).

+= Donate? =

+If you're so inclined, I've setup <a href="http://dunae.ca/donate.html">a donation page</a>.

 = Updates, etc... =